-event at a precise moment, we set our "acute awareness."
+To appreciate the Jewish tradition of mourning, we need to understand the subtlety of mindfulness.
+To focus on a single event at a precise moment, we set our "acute awareness."
 We bring the event to the front of our minds, giving it our special attention.
-Other matters, peripheral to our immediate concern, reside in "latent awareness."
-For instance, when we feed our children breakfast and get them ready to go off to To appreciate the Jewish tradition of mourning, we need to understand the subtlety of mindfulness.
-To focus on a single who hold them in acute awareness.
+Other matters, peripheral to our immediate concern, reside in "labent awareness."
+For instance, when we feed our children breakfast and get them ready to go off to achool we hald these in action awareness.
 When they are safely on the school bus, we may still retain them in acute awareness, but generally, when we focus on work and other concerns, we move them into our latent awareness.